Cabbage Rolls Recipe (Sarma)

 How to Store and Reheat Leftovers

-• To refrigerate, place leftover cabbage rolls and sauce in an airtight container, and place in the refrigerator.
-Leftover cabbage rolls will keep for 3 to 4 days.
+Place leftover cabbage rolls and sauce in an airtight container, and store in the refrigerator for 3 to 4 days or freeze for up to 2 months.
+Thaw overnight in the refrigerator before reheating.

-• To reheat, place the desired portion in an ovenproof dish, and bake at 350˚F for about 15 minutes, or until heated through.
+To reheat, place the desired portion in an ovenproof dish and bake at 350˚F for about 15 minutes or until heated through.
 You can also microwave your cabbage rolls to reheat.

 a white plate with three cabbage rolls, and one of the cabbage rolls is cut in half.